UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 <opt text="<code>ts.month_name</code>">

-So close, but in this case we need parentheses.
+So close, but in this case, we need parentheses.

 </opt>